-- As with driving in any extreme weather, assess whether it is absolutely essential for you to travel.
-If you can find another means of transport, this is often a better option.
-If you must drive, tell a member of your family or a friend, giving them your route and expected time of arrival.
+- As with driving in any extreme weather, assess whether it’s absolutely necessary for you to travel or if you can find other means of transport.
+If you have to drive, inform a member of your family or a friend about your route and expected time of arrival.

 - Plan your journey in advance.
 Avoid country lanes and minor roads, as these are less likely to have been cleared or gritted.
-Where possible stick to main roads.¹
+Where possible stick to main roads.

-- Make sure you have plenty of battery in your mobile phone (but don’t use it while driving), just in case you find yourself in an isolated area and need help.
+- Make sure your phone’s charged up, in case you find yourself in an isolated area and need help.

-- Prepare for the journey and make sure you have everything you need for your journey in the car with you.
+- Prepare for the journey and make sure you have everything you might need in the car with you.

 - Don’t forget about your car battery, especially during winter when it’s more likely to fail.
 Check out the AA’s advice on avoiding battery problems.

-- Ensure that you have plenty of petrol, in case your journey turns out to be longer than expected.
+- Make sure you have plenty of petrol, in case your journey turns out to be longer than expected.

 - Warm up the car to help defrost the windscreen before you drive off.
 47% of motorists admit to leaving their car unattended on winter mornings² – be careful with this to avoid theft.

-- Clear all windows of settled snow, so that you have full view of the road.
+- Clear all windows of settled snow, so you have full view of the road.

-- Remove any snow from the roof, as it could fall onto the windscreen while you’re driving.⁵
+- Remove any snow from the roof, as it could fall onto the windscreen while you’re driving.

 If you fail to properly clear the snow from your car, and it’s causing a danger to other road users, you could be issued with a £60 fine and get 3 points on your licence.⁶